reneluria/mailman-cloud/README.md

 ### Usage

-Log in to the interface http://[2001:1600:x:x::xxx]/mailman3 with the mailman login and password you defined in the inventory
+Log in to the interface `http://[2001:1600:x:x::xxx]/mailman3` with the mailman login and password you defined in the inventory, replacing with the ip of your instance

 -> Create a domain
 -> Create a list "mylist"

+In the list paremeters
+- DMARC Mitigations, I recommend using "Replace from with list address"
+- Alter Messages, I recommend using "Reply to the list" and "First strip reply to"

 Done :)